Pratt2309/Self_Driving_Car/README.md

 ## Training, Validation and Test

-I splitted the images into train and validation set in order to measure the performance at every epoch.
+We splitted the images into train and validation set in order to measure the performance at every epoch.
 Testing was done using the simulator.

 As for training,

-- I used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.
+- We used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.
-- I used Adam optimizer for optimization with learning rate of 1.0e-4 which is smaller than the default of 1.0e-3.
+- We used Adam optimizer for optimization with learning rate of 1.0e-4 which is smaller than the default of 1.0e-3.
 The default value was too big and made the validation loss stop improving too soon.
-- I used ModelCheckpoint from Keras to save the model only if the validation loss is improved which is checked for every epoch.
+- We used ModelCheckpoint from Keras to save the model only if the validation loss is improved which is checked for every epoch.
+- We tinkered with the epoch and image sample per epoch values for training the model before concluding that a sample per epoch value of 20,000 and an epoch count of just around 8-10 provided us with the best trade-off between performance and computing time, especially as we observed that higher epochs of about 20 and above really failed to offer any improvement in the validation loss and a much longer computing time.

 ### The Lake Side Track

-As there can be unlimited number of images augmented, I set the samples per epoch to 20,000.
-I tried from 1 to 200 epochs but I found 5-10 epochs is good enough to produce a well trained model for the lake side track.
-The batch size of 40 was chosen as that is the maximum size which does not cause out of memory error on my Mac with NVIDIA GeForce GT 650M 1024 MB.
+As there can be unlimited number of images augmented, we set the samples per epoch to 20,000.
+This is a two-lane desolate road that has very few steep bends, and largely consists of straight roads to navigate through.
+The batch size of 40 was chosen as that is the maximum size which does not cause out of memory error on my Mac.

 ### The Jungle Track

-This tracker was later released in the new simulator by Udacity and replaced the old mountain track.
-It's much more difficuilt than the lake side track and the old mountain track.
+This track was later released in the new simulator by Udacity and replaced the old mountain track.
+It's much more difficuilt than the lake side track and the old mountain track.A larger circuit than the lake side track, and it has a more serpentine nature, which is why it can be quite tricky to navigate without veering off road.

-I used the simulator to generate training data by doing 3 to 4 rounds.
-Also, added several recovery scenarios to handle tricky curves and slopes.

-I felt that the validation loss is not a great indication of how well it drives.
-So, I tried the last several models to see which one drives the best.
-For this, I set the save_best_only to False (use `-o false` for model.py), and I used 50 epcohs (Use `-n 50`).
+## Evaluation

+Evaluation of the model is done in the unity simulation.
+As shown in figure 3, in testing (Autonomus) mode the car simulator streams in images in realtime and the network takes these images as input and provides steering commands that achieve the proposed steering angles to control the car.

 ## Outcome

-The model can drive the course without bumping into the side ways.
+We have been able to build, train and drive the model using data generated from many minutes of in-game driving.
+The CNN has also been evaluated across multiple tracks and shows, rather ostensibly, that more work is needed to improve the ability of the network to perform equally well on tracks it had not been trained on.
+However, the demo of the simulation shows that the model is able to navigate the course with which it was trained with impressively.

 |Lake Track|Jungle Track|
 |:--------:|:------------:|